The Curse of King Arthur

 "Austin?"
 Blaine calls out, causing me to stop in my tracks.
 I look and spot Blaine in the doorway of his class.

 Come on bell, ring!
-I mentally exclaim as I try to mentally will the bell to ring.
-I take my one hundredth million glance at my watch, hoping that the clock has finally hit 3:30 and the end of the school day.
+I mentally exclaim as I look down at my watch for the millionth time and will the hands to move to 3:30 and the end of the day.
 Somehow, I managed to stay awake in my last two class, which is a freaking miracle.

-Almost like a reflex, a smile start to appear on my face as I start walking on the bleachers side of the pool, towards the lane.
-Of course she's the first one in the pool, why am I not surprised.
-I mentally ask myself before I finally reach the lane.
-As she's coming towards me, I lean down some to her level.
+A reflex smile start to appear on my face as I start walking towards the swimmer.
+Of course she's the first one in the pool, why am I not surprised?I mentally ask myself, before I finally reach the lane.
+I lean down when she gets closer.

 "So how in the world did you-"

-"But that still doesn't explain why I'm in trouble."
+"But, that still doesn't explain why I'm in trouble."

 "I wish you came to me sooner, maybe I could have stopped it from getting this bad."
 Katie expresses as she gives my shoulder another squeeze.

-"I know you didn't want to worry me but I'm your best friend, you're suppose to come to me with stuff like this."
-I just give a nod yes before turning my head so it's facing out towards the pool.
+"I know you didn't, but I'm your best friend.
+You're suppose to come to me with stuff like this."
+I just nod, before facing the pool again.

 She looks at me for a few moments, before she scoffs and a superior smile graces her lips.
-"Don't flatter yourself, I just offered so you wouldn't call me, crying in the middle of the night, asking if you can sleep in my bed, so I can chase the nightmares away."
+"Don't flatter yourself, I just offered, so you wouldn't call me crying in the middle of the night, asking if you can sleep in my bed, so I can chase the nightmares away."

 "As tempting as that is, I'm going to have to decline.
 I barely can stand being in this place during mandatory hours.
 I flat-out refuse to stay an extra three hours, in this prison."
 I reluctantly pull her hand off my cheek, but keep in my hands.
-"But, thanks again for the offer...and the talk, I need it."
+"But, thanks again for the offer...and the talk, I needed it."